Andy-Hoch/Andy-Hoch/README.md

 # Andreas Hoch
-**Looking forward to bringing a Customer-first approach and innovative ideas to a dynamic team.**
+**Looking forward to bringing a customer-first approach and innovative ideas to a dynamic team.**

 I'm Andy, a Full-Stack Developer with a background in digital marketing.
 I'm passionate about creating innovative web solutions and collaborating with like-minded professionals.
 Here's a bit about me: